Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/Exceptions.md

 # Cleaning up

-Cleanup often needs to happen whether or not an exception is raised.
+Cleanup often needs to happen whether or not an exception is thrown.
 This is what the `finally` method guarantees:

 ```firefly